Prof. Lesnick and Posse Students Publish Mentoring Guide

 Education is Not Neutral; Education is Political

-The BiCo Ed Program sees teaching and learning as fundamental to human life, and fundamentally connected to struggles for liberation.
+The BiCo Ed Department sees teaching and learning as fundamental to human life, and fundamentally connected to struggles for liberation.

 Teaching Within, Against, and Beyond Systems

 Coursework challenges students to explore relationships among schooling and other contexts of learning, human development, and social change